tus/tus-resumable-upload-protocol/protocol.md

 #### Tus-Version

-This header MUST be a comma-separated list of the supported versions of the tus resumable upload protocol by the Server.
+This header MUST be a comma-separated list of protocol versions supported by the Server.
 The versions MUST be sorted by Server's preference where the first one is the most preferred one.

 ### Requests